Italy and Spain clash in Euro 2020 semi-final as English anticipation builds

 England do not have happy memories of recent semi-final appearances, including most notably losing at that stage to Croatia in Moscow in the 2018 World Cup.

-"We'll probably have a little bit more belief going into the Denmark game than what we did in the Croatia game," Manchester United captain Harry Maguire said on Monday.
+“We’ll probably have a little bit more belief going into the Denmark game than what we did in the Croatia game,“ Manchester United captain Harry Maguire said.

 “We hadn’t been to a semi-final in so long as a country, so the belief wasn’t there.
 I’m sure the fans are believing more now.”